 “Food is like a pharmaceutical compound that affects the brain,” says professor of neurosurgery Fernando Gómez-Pinilla at UCLA.
 The professor analyzed more the 160 studies about the effects of food on the brain.[ii]

-To put this statement into perspective, it helps to understand the composition of your brain.
+To put the professor’s statement into perspective, it helps to understand the composition of your brain.
 If you eliminated all the water from your brain, you’d be left with mostly fats in the form of lipids.
 The rest is comprised of various amino acids, proteins, micronutrients and glucose.

-If everything in your brain is functioning optimally, alertness, concentration, energy, learning, memory and mood are all working as they should.
+If everything in your brain is functioning optimally then alertness, concentration, energy, learning and memory, and mood are all working as they should.

 Of the lipids that make up your brain cell membranes, Omega-3’s like the essential fatty acid DHA are critical.
 So eating foods like fatty fish, nuts and seeds are required for the creation and maintenance of your brain cells.

-One of the main problems with our modern diet is an overabundance of Omega-6’s and other fats which upset the ratio.
+One of the main problems with our modern diet is an overabundance of Omega-6’s and other fats which upset the Omega-6 – Omega-3 ratio.
 Omega-6 fatty acids are a class of polyunsaturated fats.
-And are found in cookies, cakes, factory-farmed livestock like chicken, beef and pork, processed foods, salad dressings, and many vegetable oils.
+The kind of fats found in cookies, cakes, factory-farmed livestock like chicken, beef, pork, farmed fish, processed foods, salad dressings, and many vegetable oils.

-The average Western meal provides a much higher Omega-6 vs Omega-3 ratio.
-The result is chronic inflammation in your body and brain.
-You feel it as brain fog, poor memory and mood, and eventually neurodegenerative diseases like Alzheimer’s and Parkinson’s.[iii]
+The average Western meal provides a much higher and unhealthy Omega-6 vs Omega-3 ratio (~15 : 1).
+Often resulting in chronic inflammation in body and brain.
+It manifests as brain fog, poor memory and mood, and eventually neurodegenerative diseases like Alzheimer’s and Parkinson’s.[iii]

-Proteins contribute to the development of brain cells, neuroreceptors and the cellular machinery that make each cell function.[iv]
+Proteins contribute to the creation and repair of brain cells, neuroreceptors and the cellular machinery that make each cell function.[iv]
 Amino acids are precursors to the synthesis of neurotransmitters needed for cognition, memory and mood.[v]

-It’s the reason why you find yourself energized and alert after a protein-rich meal.
-And feel a slump and lethargic after a big plate of pasta.
+But fall into a slump and feel lethargic after a big plate of pasta.

-The problem with amino acids is they often compete for the same transporters for travel to your brain.
-And why a well-balanced meal helps provide the ratio of neurotransmitters needed for optimal cognition and mood.
+One thing to keep in mind is some of the amino acids in your food often end up competing for the same transporters for travel to your brain.
+This is why a well-balanced meal helps provide the right ratio of neurotransmitters needed for optimal cognition and mood.

-Antioxidants provided by fruits and vegetables help tame the inflammation caused by free radicals.
-That if not controlled, will damage and even prematurely kill brain cells.[vi]
+Antioxidants provided by fruits and vegetables help tame inflammation caused by free radicals.
+That if not controlled because you don’t eat enough antioxidant-rich food, will damage and even prematurely kill brain cells.[vi]

-Micronutrients like B-Complex vitamins are cofactors and needed for the production of all your major neurotransmitters.
-And trace amounts of coppers, iron, sodium and zinc are crucial to the development of your brain cells.
+Micronutrients like B-Complex vitamins are cofactors required for the production of all your major neurotransmitters.
+And trace amounts of copper, iron, sodium and zinc are crucial to the development of your brain cells.
 The production of neurotransmitters and the way they work for optimal memory and mood.

 Nootropic Foods are Brain Fuel

 The average human brain weighs about 3 pounds (1360 g).[vii]
 About 2% of your total body weight.
-Yet it consumes over 20% of the oxygen, and calories you get from food.[viii]
+Yet it consumes over 20% of the oxygen, and nutrients you get from food.[viii]

 Most of this energy comes from the carbohydrates you get from your diet.
 Your body converts those carbohydrates into glucose (blood sugar).

 Dietary carbohydrates come from fiber, starch or sugar.
-The problem with nutrition labels on packaged food is these are all included in the total carb count.
-You don’t get a clear picture of the amount of sugar compared to fiber.
+The problem with nutrition labels on packaged food is these are combined and displayed as the total carb count.
+You do not have a clear picture of the amount of sugar compared to fiber.

 This ratio is critically important to the serious neurohacker.
 Because this ratio will affect how your brain and body will respond to that food.

 A high glycemic food like regular pasta or white bread causes a rapid release of glucose in your blood.
 And then it drops.
-Your blood sugar drops right along with alertness, attention span and mood.
+Your blood sugar drops right along with a decrease in alertness, attention span and mood.

 On the other hand, nootropic foods that have a slower glucose release like whole grains, legumes and beans provide a steadier glucose release.
 Which gives you a steady level of alertness, attention and overall sustained brain power.